The Penmarc Land

 Bounded by I-40, South Saunders Street, and Penmarc Drive, the plot contains a small hotel, some industrial buildings, and two large, open fields.
 Its overall size and proximity to I-40, the primary north-south artery into downtown, and the Capital Area Greenway make the Penmarc Drive area an especially attractive spot for a Major League Baseball stadium complex.

-An interesting idea would be to activate the Water Treatment plant by re-using it (food hall/brewery/hotel) as an anchor for a new district with the stadium right next door.
+An interesting idea would be to activate the Water Treatment plant by re-using it (food hall/brewery/hotel) as an anchor for a new adjacent district with the stadium right next door.

 This location would give easy access to both fans coming in from the surrounding metro area, as well as downtown residents.
 Its location would also mitigate grid traffic in downtown proper.